FrancisBanville/ms_interpreting_probabilities/README.md

 given environmental variables or by explicitly modelling observation errors (i.e., the probability of false negatives and false positives).

-## Binary conversion of probabilistic networks through random draws
+## Sampling binary networks

-Another conceptual challenge encountered when using probabilistic food webs is the prediction of Boolean networks across space.
-Lets take $n \times n$ grid cells each representing a probabilistic food web.
-If they contain potential interactions, a single random trial must be conducted for each pairwise interaction across the region (i.e., we should have only one random realization of the regional metaweb).
-On the contrary, if they represent probabilities of realized interactions, each food web must be independently sampled (i.e., $n^2$ independent random draws).
-This has direct implications on the spatial scaling of interactions.
-For example, let $N_1$ and $N_2$ be networks of area $< A_0$ within a bigger area $A_0$ and disjoint from each other, such as $N_1$ and $N_2$ form $N_0$ (think of two contiguous cells that together delineate $N_0$).
-All other things being equal, we should expect the probability that $i$ and $j$ interacts in $A_0$ to be $P_{N_0}(i \rightarrow j) = 1 - (1 - P_{N_1}(i
+Probabilistic networks can be used to predict binary interactions through random draws.
+This can be useful when analyzing the structure of a probabilistic network when analytical probabilistic measures are lacking.
+A binary network can be generated from independent Bernoulli trials for each interaction.
+The distribution of a network's property can then be obtained after measuring the structure of all randomly generated networks [@Poisot2016Structure].
+Doing so allows us to represent the variability of network structure, although possibly with biases when connectance is low [@Poisot2014WheEco; @Chagnon2015ChaTop].
+When binary networks are generated under a null model, this method can be used for null hypothesis significance testing, in which case the observed measure is compared to a null distribution [e.g., @Bascompte2003NesAss].
+Furthermore, randomly generating binary networks across space and time can help us visualize the spatiotemporal variability of network structure and test ecological hypotheses on interactions across large spatial and temporal scales.

+There are at least two different approaches when sampling binary networks from probabilistic webs across space, e.g. if we want to predict a binary network for each of $n \times n$ grid cells.
+The first approach is to conduct a single Bernoulli trial for each pair of taxa found in the region of interest based on their regional probability of interaction.
+As a result, each pair of taxa that are predicted to interact in the regional network realization will interact in all of the $n^2$ networks in which they co-occur.
+This sampling technique is best used with potential interactions that have no spatial variation.
+The second approach is to independently sample each of the $n^2$ networks.
+In practice, this can be done by generating a different probabilistic network for each grid cell.
+Depending on how they were obtained, these networks can differ in their taxa composition (nodes) and/or interaction probabilities (edges).
+Then, binary networks can be independently sampled for each grid cell.
+Because this method generates spatial variation in binary interactions, it is best used with local interactions.

+The choice of sampling approach has an impact on the selection of grid cell size.
+In the first approach, interactions will be the same regardless of cell size because interactions are sampled only once from the regional network.
+However, in the second approach, local interaction probabilities depend on the network area.
+For example, let $N_1$ and $N_2$ be networks of area
+$\frac{1}{2}A_0$ nested within $A_0$ and disjoint from each other, i.e. two contiguous cells that form $N_0$.
+If $N_1$ and $N_2$ are independent (which is rarely the case in reality because of spatial auto-correlation), the probability that two taxa $i$ and $j$ interact in $N_0$ is given by:

-\rightarrow j)) \times (1 - P_{N_2}(i \rightarrow j))$ if $N_1$ and $N_2$ are
+$$P_{N_0}(i \rightarrow j) = 1 - (1 - P_{N_1}(i \rightarrow j)) \times (1 -
-independently sampled.
-This also implies that we should expect interactions to be realized in a certain number of local networks depending on the probability value, which is not the case with metawebs.
-Note that spatial auto-correlation and the concept of meta-network (i.e., networks of networks) could invalidate the statistical assumption of independence.
-Nevertheless, the fundamental difference in sampling metawebs and local networks stands even when considering these factors.
-This difference in sampling further sheds light on the importance of clearly defining interaction probabilities.
-What we consider as a *Bernoulli trial*, when randomly drawing deterministic networks from probabilistic food webs, depends on our biological interpretation of these probabilities.

-Quantitative interactions can be converted to probabilistic interactions by normalizing.
+P_{N_2}(i \rightarrow j)).$$ {#eq:binary}

+Because of its larger area, the probability that the two taxa interact in $N_0$ is higher than in $N_1$ and $N_2$.
+When sampling binary interactions from local networks, it is thus important to sample at the same spatial scale as the one for which probabilities were estimated.
+Otherwise, interaction probabilities must be adjusted to correspond to the targeted cell size and avoid systematic biases in prediction.

-## Prediction of local networks from probabilistic metawebs
+## Prediction of local networks from metawebs

 Even though the spatiotemporal variability of interactions is not considered in metawebs, they can still be useful to reconstruct local networks of realized